-Have you heard people talking about SEO content writing hundreds of times?
-Are they telling you all the great things it can do for your content marketing strategy, but you don’t know exactly how to learn it yourself?
+Have you heard people talking about SEO content writing and how great it is?
+Are they telling you all the incredible things it can do for your content marketing strategy, but you don’t know exactly how to learn it yourself?

-But Neil Patel addresses how this is not the case at all.
+However, Neil Patel addresses how this is not the case at all; that the two are not all that separate.
 SEO and content marketing actually work together.
 You can’t have one without the other.

 But on top of that, according to Copyblogger, SEO is also one of the most misunderstood topics on the internet.
 And one main reason for that is because there are outdated SEO tactics that are no longer effective today.

-Google’s algorithms are growing smarter every day and the online digital landscape is growing more complex.
+Google’s algorithms are growing smarter and smarter every day, and the online digital landscape is growing more complex.
 However, that doesn’t mean SEO content writing has to be difficult to learn.